beancount/docs/docs/09_beancount_query_language.md

 <img src="09_beancount_query_language/media/99e941362869147aff7bb5b64676940fdeebe7f1.png" style="width:5.19444in;height:1.81944in" /><a id="section"></a>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 The contents of a ledger is parsed into a list of directives, most of which are “Transaction” objects which contain two or more “Posting” objects.
 Postings are always linked only to a single transaction (they are never shared between transactions).
-Each posting refers to its parent transaction but has a unique account name, amount and associates lot (possibly with a cost), a price and some other attributes.
+Each posting refers to its parent transaction but has a unique account name, amount and associated lot (possibly with a cost), a price and some other attributes.
 The parent transaction itself contains a few useful attributes as well, such as a date, the name of a payee, a narration string, a flag, links, tags, etc.

 If we ignore the list of directives other than transactions, you can view the dataset as a single table of all postings joined with their parent transaction.
 It is mainly on this joined table of postings that we want to perform filtering and aggregation operations.